 Regarding the results of tori line research, SC12 recommends that the Commission:

-note the tori line options reported here, developed especially for small longline vessels, and recognise that they may be useful for vessel operators to implement practical and effective tori lines to meet current required specifications.
+Note the tori line options reported here, developed especially for small longline vessels, and recognise that they should be usable and suitable for vessel operators fishing in different waters to implement practical and effective tori lines to meet current required specifications.

-consider these tori line designs during the review or development of any updated tori line specifications, as will be required for the review of specifications set out in CMM 2015-03.
+Consider these tori line designs, together with the information on their usability in actual fishing operations, during the review or development of any updated tori line specifications, as will be required for the review of specifications set out in CMM 2015-03.

 Regarding the results of research on seabird distributions, SC12 recommends that the Commission:

-Note the spatial distribution data presented extends north of 300 S.
+ote that the (limit of) spatial distribution of seabird density data presented extends to areas north of 300 S.

-Note that the range of most of our southern breeding, vulnerable seabirds lies south of 250S.
+Also note that the range of most of New Zealand southern breeding and vulnerable seabirds lies south of 250S.

-Note that use of effective bycatch mitigation measures across the full range of at-risk seabirds will enhance conservation of those seabirds.
+Note that use of effective bycatch mitigation measures across the full range of at-risk seabirds enhance conservation of those seabirds.

-Request that the TCC consider moving the 300S boundary of the seabird CMM further north and to make a recommendation to amend the boundary to WCPFC13.
+[Request that the TCC consider moving the 300S boundary of the seabird CMM further north and to make a recommendation to amend the boundary to WCPFC13.]